Prices from £22.99

 Signs of an allergic reaction include:

-Please inform your doctor if you are taking or have recently taken other medicines, including those on prescription, acquired over-the-counter or herbal health supplements.
-It is especially important to inform our doctors if you are taking any of the following:
+Please inform your doctor if you are taking or have recently taken other medicines, including those on prescription, acquired over the counter or herbal health supplements.
+It is especially important to inform our doctors if you are taking any of the following medications: